NOAA-EMC/NSEM-workflow/README.md

     $ sbatch jnsem_forecast.ecf
     $ sbatch jnsem_post.ecf

-e) The results of these working directory of these runs are located in the scratch space:
+e) The working directory of these runs is located in the scratch space:

     ${STORM}.${RUN_TYPE}.${PDY}